hackclub/hackclub/workshops/web_chat/README.md

 ![Arrow to New repl button on the top left](https://cloud-pq5lbfiab.vercel.app/6new-step1.png)

-- Search for "Deno" in the search box, click "Deno (beta)" and click "Create repl" (Note: If deno goes out of beta on repl.it after this workshop is written, you may not see "(beta)")
+- Search for "Deno" in the search box, click "Deno" and click "Create repl"

 ![Find deno in the search box](https://cloud-pq5lbfiab.vercel.app/7new-step2.png)